rwbutler/FeatureFlags/README.md

 }
 ```

-Then check which group the user has been assigned:
+Then check which group the user has been assigned to:

 ```
 if let feature = Feature.named(.exampleMVTTest) {